DSPN/oracle-bare-metal-cloud-dse/README.md

 * Install OpsCenter
 * Use OpsCenter Lifecycle Manager (LCM) to install and configure DSE on each node

-You will need to open a terminal session to the first machine.
+You will need to open a terminal session to the each machine.
 To ssh to the machine, find its public IP in the console and then run the command:

-    ssh -i .ssh/id_rsa opc@<IP Address>
+    ssh -i ~/.ssh/id_rsa opc@<IP Address>

+Oracle Linux runs iptables by default.
+We can stop iptables by running the following command.
+You will need to do this on each node.

+    service firewalld stop
+    chkconfig firewalld off

-Once logged into the machine run these commands to get an install script that will set up OpsCenter:
+Now, on the first machine, datastax0, run these commands to get an install script that will set up OpsCenter:

     curl https://raw.githubusercontent.com/DSPN/oracle-bare-metal-cloud-dse/master/opscenter.sh > opscenter.sh
     chmod +x opscenter.sh
     ./opscenter.sh

 Ok, now OpsCenter is installed and running.
 At this point we need to open port 8888 in the console so we can access OpsCenter and run LCM.

-Oracle Linux also runs iptables by default.
-We can stop iptables by running the following command.
-You will need to do this on each node.

-    service firewalld stop
-    chkconfig firewalld off

 At this point OpsCenter should be accessible on port 8888 of the public IP address of node datastax0: